stoyan/cssprops/readme.md

  - IE9
  - IE10
  - IE11
+ - IE (same as IE11)
- - Chrome (latest Canary)
+ - Chrome (37.0.2019.0 canary)
- - Firefox (nightly)
+ - Firefox (32.0a1 (2014-05-28))
- - Safari - latest available
+ - Safari (Version 7.0.4 (9537.76.4))
  - iOS Safari - latest
  - Opera - latest
+ - Forward - merge of all non-versioned browsers

+The idea of "forward" is that any feature supported in any modern browser has a shot of being supported by others eventually.
+This is an acceptable approximation - let's your transpiler output "future-proof" CSS.

 ## Usage